isomerpages/mti-osir/_resources/Other Legislation/Overview of other legislation.md

 under SIRA, but is covered by other domestic sectoral legislation, may need to notify or seek approval from the relevant regulator in accordance with the relevant domestic sectoral legislation.
 Parties may refer to
-<a href="/resources/other-legislation/sectoral-legislation" rel="noopener noreferrer nofollow" target="_blank">examples of sectoral legislation</a>that contain ownership and control
+<a href="/resources/other-legislation/sectoral-legislation" rel="noopener noreferrer nofollow" target="_blank">examples of domestic sectoral legislation</a>that contain ownership and
-provisions, and their respective regulators.</p>
+control provisions, and their respective regulators.</p>
 <p>There also exist other laws dealing with egregious acts against national
 security, including the <a href="/resources/other-legislation/irda" rel="noopener noreferrer nofollow" target="_blank">Insolvency, Restructuring and Dissolution Act</a>.</p>